holgi/xkcd_display/README.md

 ============

 At the [35c3][] I've seen a very intriguing (and hopefully easy to build) display by [Freies Labor Hildesheim][freieslabor].
-It showd Randall Munroes famous [xkcd][] comics, and now I want to build one myself.
+It showed Randall Munroes famous [xkcd][] comics, and now I want to build one myself.

 The repo will one day hopefully contain a build instructions and the required